TartuNLP/epub-worker/README.md

 ### Request Format

-The worker consumes domain detection requests from a RabbitMQ message broker and responds with the detected domain name.
-The following format is compatible with the [text translation API](ghcr.io/project-mtee/text-translation-api).
+The worker consumes speech recognition requests from a RabbitMQ message broker and responds with the transcribed text straight to the ASR service.

 Requests should be published with the following parameters:
-- Exchange name: `domain-detection` (exchange type is `direct`)
+- Exchange name: `speech-to-text` (exchange type is `direct`)
-- Routing key: `domain-detection.<src>` where `<src>` refers to 2-letter ISO language code of the given text.
-For example `domain-detection.et`
+- Routing key: `speech-to-text.<src>` where `<src>` refers to 2-letter ISO language code of the given text.
+For example `speech-to-text.et`
 - Message properties:
   - Correlation ID - a UID for each request that can be used to correlate requests and responses.
-  - Reply To - name of the callback queue where the response should be posted.
-  - Content Type - `application/json`
-  - Headers:
-    - `RequestId`
-    - `ReturnMessageType`
 - JSON-formatted message content with the following keys:
-  - `text` – input text, either a string or a list of strings which are allowed to contain multiple sentences or paragraphs.
-  - `src` – 2-letter ISO language code
+  - `correlation_id` – same as the message property correlation ID
+  - `file_extension` – the file extension of the uploaded audio file (.wav, .mp3, etc.)

 The worker will return a response with the following parameters:
-- Exchange name: (empty string)
-- Routing key: the Reply To property value from the request
-- Message properties:
-  - Correlation ID - the Correlation ID value of the request
-  - Content Type - `application/json`
-  - Headers:
-    - `RequestId` - the `RequestId` value of the request
-    - `MT-MessageType` - the `ReturnMessageType` value of the request
 - JSON-formatted message content with the following keys:
-  - `domain` – name of the detected domain (`general`, `legal`, `crisis` or `military`).
-In case of any exceptions, the worker will default to `general`.
+  - `success` – whether the transcription of the audio file was a success or not (boolean).
+  - `result` – the transcribed text.